nrfconnect/sdk-nrf/samples/nrf9160/ciphersuites/README.rst

 .. _CONFIG_EXTENDED_CIPHERSUITE_LIST:

 CONFIG_EXTENDED_CIPHERSUITE_LIST
-   The sample configuration extends the ciphersuite list with extra ciphersuites that are only supported by modem firmware v1.3.x, where x is greater than or equal to 1 and modem firmware v1.2.x, where x is greater than or equal to 7.
+   The sample configuration extends the cipher suite list with extra cipher suites that are only supported by modem firmware v1.3.x, where x is greater than or equal to 1 and modem firmware v1.2.x, where x is greater than or equal to 7.

 Building and running
 ********************